-My itinerary in the Visayan Islands
+My 2-week itinerary in the Visayan Islands

 I could have done like most tourists, booking domestic flights and visit the country in 3 weeks by spending no more than 2 days in every place.
 Palawan, another great place of the Philippines was on my list.
-My main target being Malapascua and having heard Manila was not the nicest place of the Philippines, I looked for a flight arriving directly to Cebu and found the perfect one via South Korea (giving me the opportunity to discover Seoul during a long layover)!
+My main target being Malapascua and having heard Manila was not the nicest place in the Philippines, I looked for a flight arriving directly to Cebu and found the perfect one via South Korea (giving me the opportunity to discover Seoul during a long layover)!
 When, with deeper researches, I realised how rich of scuba diving sites the Visayas were and I wouldn’t even be able to cover everything, I decided not to fly to the further islands but to focus on this amazing archipelago and to travel slower.

 I only covered the heart of the Visayas with the islands of Cebu, Bohol, Negros and Malapascua.
-For a 1st trip in the Philippines it was actually perfect and I could spend quality time with all the fantastic people I met during this journey.
+For a 1st trip in the Philippines, it was actually perfect and I could spend quality time with all the fantastic people I met during this journey.
 Another advantage was actually to travel only by bus and ferry, which means being able to dive every day if I wanted to.
-You will find on the map below the optimized itinerary of my island hopping tour in the Visayas.
+You will find on the map below the optimised itinerary of my island hopping tour in the Visayas.

-Moalboal & Pescador Island :
+Moalboal & Pescador Island

-On the same island, only 3 hours away for only 160PHP by bus, you can reach Moalboal on the other side of the island.
+On the same island, only 3 hours away for 160PHP only by bus, you can reach Moalboal on the other side of the island.
 Facing the mountains of the island of Negros, your final destination will be Panagsama Beach where the action for scuba divers happens.
 Once you arrived in Moalboal, you will have to negotiate your ride by tricycle to reach Panagsama.
 The ride should be 30 to 50PHP.
 Show your best negotiation skill to get this price (the normal price).

 Moalboal is very famous for its scuba diving site of Pescador Island and its big shoals of sardines.
 Some are calling it as well the sardine run such as in South Africa (let’s be honest it’s not really the same scale).
 At the time of my visit, sardines were all along Panagsama’s shores, jumping everywhere around the boat.
 The sardines were not in Pescador Island at all.
-According to the locals, the latest typhoons could be the reason of this change.
+According to the locals, the latest typhoons could be the reason for this change.

 Once in Panagsama, it’s rather quiet.
 It is a small village with one “street” along the shore where all the scuba diving centres and accommodation are next to each other.
 I really liked that in only 5 minutes of walking from this area, I could find a local bakery where I could take my breakfast for about 20 PHP.
 Generally speaking, diving in Moalboal has been the cheapest place I have been for scuba diving: between my private room at Moalboal Backpackers Lodge (350PHP but it could be even cheaper with the dorm) and each dive at 900 PHP (without equipment and including park fees) with Nelson Diving, this is simply unbeatable.
 Besides, I was happy to dive with the 1st dive shop of Moalboal: Nelson opened in 1979 when just a couple of Italian divers were diving there.
-Needless to say they know really well the area.
+Needless to say, they know really well the area.

 The macro critters, the turtles, the moray eels and one of my favourite, the porcelain crab, they know exactly where everything along Panagsama beach and around Pescador Island is.
 The cavern in Pescador called “Cathedral” was quite nice to dive too.